lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
-Using the R package dagitty, you can create DAGs of possible confounders and dagitty will suggest potential adjustment variables.
-Let's take this example here.
-We want to study the association between height and risk for colon cancer.
-But, we know that men tend to be taller than women, that men tend to have a higher risk for cancer, that men tend to eat more meat, and that meat intake increases risk for colon cancer.
-So what do we need to adjust for?
-Both sex and meat intake?
-Let's draw a DAG with dagitty to find out!
+You can create DAGs using the dagitty package and dagitty will suggest possible adjustment variables.
+Here's an example.
+We will study how height associates with risk for colon cancer.
+But, we know that men tend to be taller than women, that men tend to have a higher risk for cancer, that meat intake increases risk for colon cancer, and that men tend to eat more meat.
+Given this information, what do we adjust for?
+Let's find out with dagitty!
 The first argument for the dagitty function takes a character string of a DAG specification.
-We initialise with the keyword dag, and afterward list each corresponding link between variables.
-Here, height links with colon cancer, sex links with both height and colon cancer, and so on until all links are drawn.
-Then we use the adjustmentsets function, add the dagitty object, then we set which variable is the exposure and which is the outcome.
-After we run this, we get told that we need to adjust for at least sex.
-The dagitty package is very useful when you start getting more complicated pathways.
+We initialise with the keyword dag, and afterward list each link between variables.
+Height links with colon cancer, sex links with both height and colon cancer, and so on until all links are drawn.
+We use the adjustmentsets function on the DAG, set the exposure and the outcome, and then are informed that we should adjust for at least sex.
+Dagitty is very useful especially with more complicated pathways.

 ---